Uh-oh, it looks like your Internet Explorer is out of date.

 Olga Ravn’s prose is chilling, crackling, exhilarating, and foreboding.
 The Employees probes into what makes us human, while delivering a hilariously stinging critique of life governed by the logic of productivity.
 It was shortlisted for the the Ursula K. Le Guin Prize.

 Olga Ravn (born 1986) is a Danish novelist and poet.
-In collaboration with the Danish publisher Gyldendal she edited a selection of Tove Ditlevsen’s writings that relaunched Ditlevsen readership worldwide.
-Her novel The Employees was shortlisted for the 2021 International Booker Prize.
-SOPHIA HERSI SMITH and JENNIFER RUSSELL are translators living in Copenhagen.
-Together, they have translated fiction and poetry by Danish writers such as Tove Ditlevsen, Marianne Larsen, and Rakel Haslund-Gjerrild.
+In collaboration with Danish publisher Gyldendal she edited a selection of Tove Ditlevsen’s texts and books that relaunched Ditlevsen’s readership worldwide.
+Her novel The Employees was on the shortlist for the Booker Prize in 2021.

 MARTIN AITKEN has translated numerous novels from Danish and Norwegian, including works by Karl Ove Knausgaard, Peter Høeg, Ida Jessen, and Kim Leine.
 He won the PEN Translation Prize for his translation of Hanne Ørstavik’s Love.